• Skip to primary navigation

 • Total Time: 30 minutes

-• Method: Easy one pan on the stovetop
+• Method: One pan seared on the stovetop

-• Main Ingredients: Chicken cutlets, fresh lemons, heavy cream
+• Main Ingredients: Chicken cutlets, lemons, heavy cream

-• Flavor Profile: Fresh, lemony, so creamy and balanced (not sour!)
+• Flavor Profile: Fresh, lemony, creamy and balanced (not sour)

 A True 30-Minute Weeknight Dinner